Our favorite list of yummiest Spanish Christmas Sweets is here

 Neules (barquillos).
 The Catalan contribution to the list of Spanish Christmas food.
 It’s a rolled thin waffle that comes either plain, or covered in chocolate or stuffed with almond paste.
 Some people love dipping the plain ones on cava (the local sparkling wine), I personally prefer to dip the chocolate ones on my expresso after the meal (but that’s a personal thing).

-But wait!
+AND BONUS!
 Where can you buy all those Christmas desserts?

 Where to buy Christmas sweets in Spain.
 For cheap versions, head to any local supermarket: let’s face it, that’s what most locals do.
 High quality Spanish Christmas food can be quite expensive, as the ingredients (specially almonds) aren’t cheap.
 So industrial Christmas goodies usually carry less nuts but way more sugar.
 A better option: find a good pastry shop.
 They usually make their own turrons and sweets, and the quality will be good.
 However, note that both supermarket and pastry shops only sell Chritmas foods during the Christmas season.
 The rest of the year, you’ll need to do some research: most cities have one or two artisan specialty shops that sell Christmas desserts all year around.
 Ask your private tour guide or hotel concierge where to find them!